castorini/pyserini/docs/experiments-dpr-compression.md

 rm dpr-multi-question-encoder.tar.gz
 ```

-2. Download prebuilt index and PCA model from the summary table above.
+2. Download pre-built index and PCA model from the summary table above.
 > We use the setting for `DPR-PCA128-PQ2` as example below:
 ```bash
 wget https://www.dropbox.com/s/nq62qhodd237p9t/dindex-dpr-multi-pca128.tar.gz